-Once student research had been successfully established with the study programs at Zeppelin University in 2012, the concept of research-based learning is now being expanded with an international component.
-There are two objectives: one goal is to offer students at the ZU the opportunity to base their research project at partner universities or other institutions in other countries; the second goal is to continue to increase the number of international students undertaking research at the Zeppelin University.
+There are two objectives: one goal is to offer students at Zeppelin University the opportunity to base their research projects at partner universities or other institutions in foreign countries; the second goal is to increase the number of international students undertaking research at Zeppelin University.

 Our international partner universities for student research

 Students from Zeppelin University find further information following this link.